Cluster Aware Graph Anomaly Detection: Experimental Results

-In this subsection, we evaluate the performance of our proposed framework by comparing it with baseline methods with respect to AUC and Recall@K metrics.
-The experimental results are presented in Table~\ref{table_result_2} and Table~\ref{table_result_1}.
-We have the following observations: (1) MLRA exhibits the poorest performance among all baseline methods across most datasets.
-This can be attributed to its design, which is optimized for independent and identically distributed data (e.g., image data).
-Thus, it struggles to capture graph topological information, resulting in lower Recall@K. (2) In contrast, NCMOD incorporates graph topological information into the learned representation through proposed neighborhood consensus networks.
-Similarly, Dominant considers both topological structure and node attributes in its representation.
-As a result, these methods consistently outperform MLRA on most datasets.
-(3) SLGAD, CONAD, and SRLSP outperform other baseline methods, as they leverage the benefits of contrastive loss and extraction of common information from the multi-view graph, respectively.
-(4) Our proposed method surpasses all baselines in terms of Recall@K and AUC across all datasets.
-Compared to multi-view anomaly detection methods, such as MLRA, CONAD, NCMOD, and SRLSP, our framework encodes topological structure and node attributes in the learned representation.
-It further regularizes the representation to capture clustering patterns through a similarity-guided contrastive loss.
-Notably, graph-based anomaly detection methods designed for a single view (e.g., Dominant, NCMOD, NSNMF) struggle in the presence of view heterogeneity.
-Concatenating input features from multiple views distort the input feature space, leading to significant performance challenges.
-The key advantage of our proposed method lies in its capability to model the intrinsic geometrical structure of the graph data.
-Moreover, it excels in learning representations in the presence of view heterogeneity through a multi-view graph hierarchical auto-encoder module and similarity-guided contrastive regularization.
+In this subsection, we evaluate the performance of \method\ by comparing it with five baseline methods on three multi-view graphs, \ie, CERT, IMDB and DBLP datasets.
+The experimental results with respect to AUROC and AUPRC are presented in Table~\ref{table_multi_view_result}.
+We observe the following: (i) MLRA and NSNMF exhibit the poor performance among all baseline methods across most datasets.
+This can be attributed to their design, which is optimized for independent and identically distributed data (e.g., image data).
+Thus, these two methods struggle to capture graph topological information, resulting in lower performance in both AUPRC and AUROC. (ii) In contrast, NCMOD incorporates graph topological information into the learned representation through its proposed neighborhood consensus networks, thus achieving the second-best performance on the IMDB and DBLP datasets. (iii) TAM suffers from the inability to handle multi-view graphs, performing worse than several self-supervised learning methods designed for multi-view graphs (e.g., NCMOD). (iv) Our proposed method outperforms all baselines in terms of AUROC and AUPRC across all datasets.
+Notably, graph-based anomaly detection methods designed for single views (e.g., TAM) falter in the presence of view heterogeneity as simply concatenating input features from multiple views distorts the feature space, resulting in significant performance challenges.
+In contrast, our method excels by encoding both local and global node affinities in the learned representation and mitigating biases through the proposed similarity-guided graph contrastive loss.